betterwebleon/international-list/README.md

 ###1.
 Recommended content-filtering software
 **uBlock Origin**

-*Why?* Because it's efficient, lightweight, simple and free.
+*Why?* Because it is efficient, lightweight, simple and free.
 For Firefox, you can [get it here](https://addons.mozilla.org/en/firefox/addon/ublock-origin/).

 ###2.
 Recommended complementary filter lists
 **A) Following lists can be turned on by *ticking* them in uBlock Origin ["3rd-party filters" tab]**